jonkarrer/titanic_classifier/README.md

 | cabin    | Cabin number                               |                                                |
 | embarked | Port of Embarkation                        | C = Cherbourg, Q = Queenstown, S = Southampton |

+### Cleaning

+Often, raw data is a bit messy.
+It can be missing values or have unusual values.
+Outliers can also be present.
+So the first step is to clean the data.
+And to do that, we need to know where the messiness is and then how to clean it.

+First, let's see what is missing.

 ### Visualize

 Visualizing data can help with insight and weaknesses in the data.
 Those weaknesses need to be amended and the insights need to be leveraged.